 - At a full-service law firm, ask who will be handling the case: the lawyer you're interviewing, an associate, or a combination of senior and junior lawyers and paralegals?

 - Should I consider divorce mediation?
 Ask if your case – at least in the initial stages – might be a good one for mediation.
-If there has been violence in the relationship, or one spouse is seriously intimidated by the other, this may not be a viable alternative.
+If there has been violence in the relationship, or one spouse is seriously intimidated by the other, mediation may not be a viable alternative.

 - What happens now?
 Do I need to do anything?
 And when will I hear from you?

 Finally, if there's something you really need to know, or if you don't understand something the lawyer said, don't be afraid to ask for clarification.
+It's your divorce and your life, so make sure you understand what you're agreeing to and what your future will look like if you choose settlement offer A or B.

 Back To Top